osg-htc/operations/docs/oasis-external.md

 # Procedure to shut down and remove an external repository

 1. First, if the repository has been replicated outside of the U.S., the repository service administrator should open a GGUS ticket asking that the replication be removed from EGI stratum 1s.
 Wait until they say they are finished before going to the next step.
-1. Next, the repository service administrator opens a GOC ticket asking to shut down the repository, giving the repository name, for example =repo.domain.name=, and the VO it belongs to.
+1. Next, the repository service administrator opens a GOC ticket asking to shut down the repository, giving the repository name, for example *repo.domain.name*, and the VO it belongs to.
-1. After validating that the ticket submitter is authorized by a registered OASIS manager, the GOC representative next deletes the registered value for =repo.domain.name= in OIM for the VO in OASIS Repo URLs.
+1. After validating that the ticket submitter is authorized by a registered OASIS manager, the GOC representative next deletes the registered value for *repo.domain.name* in OIM for the VO in OASIS Repo URLs.
 1. Next, the GOC representative adds the FNAL and BNL stratum 1 administrators to the ticket to asks them to remove the repository.
-1. When the FNAL and BNL stratum 1 administrators say they have finished, the GOC representative then runs =cvmfs_server rmfs -f repo.domain.name= and =rm -r /oasissrv/cvmfs/repo.domain.name= on oasis-replica-itb and oasis-replica.
+1. When the FNAL and BNL stratum 1 administrators say they have finished, the GOC representative then runs *cvmfs_server rmfs -f repo.domain.name* and *rm -r /oasissrv/cvmfs/repo.domain.name* on oasis-replica-itb and oasis-replica.
 1. Finally, the GOC representative does =rm -r /srv/cvmfs/repo.domain.name= on oasis-itb and oasis.